New Plant Protein

 THE PERFECT PROTEIN FOR THE WORLD

 What we choose to eat has a huge impact on the world.
-The production of traditional cooking-protein require huge amounts of farmlands, water and transportation, which lead to deforestation, draughts and greenhouse gases (the perfect recipe for global warming).
+The production of traditional cooking-protein requires huge amounts of farmlands, water and transportation, which lead to deforestation, droughts and greenhouse gases (the perfect recipe for global warming).
 Not to mention quite a bunch of not-so-happy animals.

 Oats, on the other hand, are one of the most ecological crops you can grow.
-It gives a big deal of nutrition on little piece of land and promotes rotation of crops and decreases detrimental monoagriculture.
+It provides a lot of nutrition on a little piece of land and promotes crop rotation and decreases detrimental monoculture.
 And because we grow it all in the Nordic countries, we know it’s made with care for the soil and workers, and requires minimal transportation.

 Beans and peas are also efficient foods (if we eat it directly, instead of feeding it to animals and eat it second hand).
 Because of limited availability of the legume fractions in the Nordic countries we’re importing some of it from responsible manufacturers from Central Europe, but our ambition is to have these 100% locally produced too.
 We’re working on it.